Symplectic Weiss calculi: Introduction

 \subsection{Acknowledgements}

-This work had greatly benefited from numerous conversations with Kaya Arro, and from helpful discussions with Michael Weiss.
+This work had greatly benefited from numerous conversations with Kaya Arro, and from helpful discussions with Oscar Randal-Williams, Steffen Sagave and Michael Weiss.
+We are also grateful to Maxwell Johnson for pointing out an error in the statement of Theorem~\ref{thm: E}.
 MC gratefully acknowledges partial support from NSF-DMS \#1547357.
-NT was supported by the European Research council (ERC) through the grant “Chromatic homotopy theory of spaces”, grant no. 950048.
+NT was supported by the European Research council (ERC) through the grant “Chromatic homotopy theory of spaces”, grant no. 950048 and by the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (Dutch Research Council) Vidi grant no VI.Vidi.203.004 in the final stages of this project.
 This material is based upon work supported by the Swedish Research Council under grant no.2016-06596 while NT was in residence at Institut Mittag-Leffler in Djursholm, Sweden as part of the program “Higher algebraic structures in algebra, topology and geometry” in 2022.
+NT would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme \emph{Equivariant homotopy theory in context}, where work on this paper was undertaken.